clwitham/MacaqueFaces/TestVideo/readme.md

 The video is a high definition (1920x1080) MPEG4 file with a frame rate of 20fps and a bit rate of 4000kbps.

 Model file contains the output of MacaqueFaces_train.m.
-Model trained on five adults and
+Model trained on five adults and three juveniles (the 6 monkeys listed above + Spice and Yazzoo).